Diolas/DigCreProject_New/README.md

 # DigCre_Project

 This is the readme file for a project in the module **Digital Creativity** at Lucerne University of Applied Sciences and Arts.
 The goal of this project is to visualize piano learning progress using AI-generated images based on MIDI data captured from piano practice sessions.
-The fi

 ---
+## Note on Audio
+The audio files for each run were recorded and are stored in their respective folders.
+Unfortunately, I have not found a way to make them playable directly within the browser.

 ## Idea